ccrysisa/curn/README.md

-# cunrc
+# curn

-cunrc is a container written in Rust, and it is inspired by [curn](https://github.com/ccrysisa/curn).
+cunrc is a container written in Rust.

 ## Quick Start